Carvu94/CI-PP4-Recipes-Blog/README.md

 - As a registered user I can access my profile so that I can edit my details and upload a profile image
 - As a registered user I can delete my comments so that the comments are no longer visible
 - As a registered user I can edit my comments so that I can update my comments
-- As a registered user I can create a cookbook so that I can add recipes that I like!!!!!
+- As a registered user I can create a cookbook so that I can add recipes that I like
 - As a registered user I can add a recipe to my cookbook so that I can easily find the recipes
 - As a registered user I can edit my cookbook so that I can change the list of recipes
 - As a registered user I can delete my cookbook so that my cookbook is no longer visible